anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 -------------------

 Parses a CSV file into an array of objects with properties in Microsoft Flow.
+Review `How to read a CSV file in Microsoft Flow and bulk generate documents <https://plumsail.com/docs/documents/v1.x/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.html>`_ article for more information.

 .. note:: At this moment the action is only available in custom connector.
 Please read `here <../create-custom-connector.html>`_ how to create one.